simformsolutions/scrabble_club/README.md

 ## Installation

-To make this rub on your system, follow below steps:
+To make this run on your system, follow below steps:

 1. Clone the repository
 ```